 Some other things to keep in mind about shows at Just For Laughs, OFF-JFL and Zoofest that don’t pertain specifically to saving money.
 (Some of these are echoed by Gazette columnist Basem Boshra):

 - Be on time.
-If you arrive late to a show with assigned seating (like a gala), you end up disrupting a lot of people during the show and open yourself up to ridicule.
+If you arrive late to a show with assigned seating (like a gala), you end up disrupting a lot of people during the show and opening yourself up to ridicule.
 Don’t be that person.
-Some shows might even refuse you entry (it happened to me last night when I was 10 minutes late, but fortunately I had a backup plan.)
+Some shows might even refuse you entry (it happened to me once when I was 10 minutes late, but fortunately I had a backup plan.)

 - Get there early.
 Aside from the galas and other shows at the Place des Arts theatre venues, most shows are general admission, so where you sit depends on how many people get in the venue before you.
 If you want to sit up front and risk being the victim of a crowd-working comedian, get there first.

 - Schedule travel time.
 Zoofest and OFF-JFL shows are about an hour long.
 But that doesn’t mean you can schedule a show at 7pm and another at 8.
 Give about 15 minutes of leeway in terms of the actual length of the show, and consider that you have to get from one venue to another between them.
-75 minutes between show starts can work if the shows are in the same building (Monument National has several venues in the same building), 90 minutes if both shows are in the same neighbourhood, and give yourself more time if you have to get to a farther-away venue like Mainline Theatre or Comedyworks.
-For galas, the Ethnic/Nasty Shows or big solo shows, the show length can be longer, as much as two and a half hours.
+75 minutes between show starts can work if the shows are in the same building (Monument National has four venues), 90 minutes if both shows are in the same neighbourhood, and give yourself more time if you have to get to a farther-away venue like Mainline Theatre or Comedyworks.
+For galas, the Ethnic/Nasty Shows or big solo shows, the show length can be longer, as much as two hours.
 Err on the side of giving yourself an extra 20 minutes.

 - Spread the word about what you see.
 Help out those people looking for a good show, and those who are putting them on.
 If you liked something, write about it on Twitter or Facebook and spread the word.
 Use the hashtag #JPRMTL (French) or #JFLMTL (English).
 A lot of these smaller shows don’t have big marketing budgets and rely on word of mouth more than anything else.